Chester v Darlington

 At the ground: The Blues Bar at the front of the main stand is open to away fans, depending on the fixture.
 It has food including pies and sandwiches.

-City centre: Telford's Warehouse, South View Road/Tower Wharf Right in the city's canal basin and on the way to the ground, this spacious and airy pub is a nice spot, serving three or four real ales at £2.50 a pint and good food (main meals range from £6-£14, not your usual pre-match grub but worth a treat - I think I had a rabbit pie).
+CH1 1RNTraditional pub, good beers and food, with distinctive WW1 memoranbilia, close to the town wall.
+Telford's Warehouse, South View Road/Tower Wharf Right in the city's canal basin and on the way to the ground, this spacious and airy pub is a nice spot, serving three or four real ales at £2.50 a pint and good food (main meals range from £6-£14, not your usual pre-match grub but worth a treat - I think I had a rabbit pie).
 The pub also has a canalside beer garden and small carpark and is a 20-25 minute walk to the stadium.
 DAFTS recommended.
 Click for street map

 The Brewery Tap, 52-54 Gamul House, Lower Bridge Street |